In Sport Sponsorship

 Not merely riders, but extraordinary athletes!

 The level of fitness required to tame highly performing vehicles such as today’s Grand Prix motorbikes is unbelievable.
 Can you imagine the stresses transmitted to the riders by their 300 HP motorbikes when they open the throttle – to go from 0 to 100 km/h in just a little more than one second – or they slow down?
 Riders, none excluded, have something more than mere talent: athletic training.
-This is what they actually need to perform at peak levels for about forty minutes during races.
+This is what they need to perform at a high level for about forty minutes during the races, and this is even more true after the introduction of the sprint race on Saturday that requires riders to put in double effort on race weekends.

 Fitness businesses and a strong communication strategy